aGotelli/ROS-and-Qt/README.md

 ##### 1 Install the Wizard

-To install the wizard click the link:
+To install the wizard by downloading it from here or click the link:
     https://qtcreator-ros.datasys.swri.edu/downloads/installers/bionic/qtcreator-ros-bionic-latest-online-installer.run

 Which obviously it is going to be a virus, designed to steal your precious Facebook account.